-Net income can be significantly impacted by non-cash items such as fluctuations in foreign exchange as the Company's long-term debt is denominated in US dollars, and the fair value adjustment of the Company's timberlands, which are revalued at each reporting period.
-Net income for the third quarter of 2021 includes a non-cash unrealized foreign exchange loss on long-term debt of \$3.1 million compared to a gain of \$2.2 million in the same period in the prior year.
-Similarly, the first quarter of 2020 includes a non-cash unrealized foreign exchange loss on long term debt of \$8.2 million.
+Net income can be significantly impacted by non-cash items such as fluctuations in foreign exchange and the fair value adjustment of the Company's timberlands which are revalued at each reporting period.
+Net income for the third quarter of 2021 includes a non-cash unrealized foreign exchange loss on long term debt of \$3.1 million.
+Effective January 1, 2022, Acadian commenced accounting for its U.S. dollar-denominated debt as a net investment hedge of its U.S. subsidiary, which resulted in the application of hedge accounting.
+This resulted in the unrealized foreign exchange gains or losses on Acadian's U.S. dollar-denominated debt being recorded in other comprehensive income rather than through profit and loss during for all quarters presented for 2022.
+During the fourth quarter of 2022, Acadian recorded a fair value adjustment gain on timberlands which increased net income by \$18.8 million.